 Activities and Honors

 Your full name.

-- Use the form of your name as it appears on academic records and other documents an employer may require you to provide, so there will be no confusion that documents belong to the same person.
+- Generally, use the form of your name as it appears on academic records and other documents an employer might require you to provide, so there will be no confusion that documents belong to the same person.

-- If you go by a middle name or nickname, you can emphasize or insert this, as in George Bradley (Brad) Martinez, or Kathryn (Kate) E. Winthrop.
+- If you go by a middle name or nickname, and you strongly wish to convey this, you can emphasize or insert this, as in Ellery Camden (Cam) Martins, or Robert Duy (R.D.)
+Nguyen.

-- It's wise to set up an alias using your full name, as in Matthew.Broderick@vt.edu.
+- It can be helpful to create an alias using your full name, as in firstname.lastname@example.org.

 - The .vt.edu extension lets an email recipient know that you have an affiliation with a university.

-- If you don't wish to include your street address, you could include your city/town and state.
-If you are certain that you are relocating to a specific place, and you want employers to know this, you could indicate "relocating to Richmond, Virginia, in June 20YY."
+- If you are certain that you are relocating to a specific place, and you want employers to know this, you could indicate "relocating to Richmond, Virginia, in June 20YY."

 - More about whether to include a mailing address on your resume (Indeed.com).